 Sink name: Enter the identifier you want to assign to the sink.

-Sink Service: Select a destination service: Cloud Storage, Cloud Pub/Sub, BigQuery or Custom Destination.
+Sink Service: Select a destination service: Cloud Storage, Pub/Sub, BigQuery or Custom Destination.

-A custom export destination still has to be in Cloud Storage, BigQuery, or Cloud Pub/Sub, but allows you to send logs to a sink in a different project.
+A custom export destination still has to be in Cloud Storage, BigQuery, or Pub/Sub, but allows you to send logs to a sink in a different Google Cloud project.
+The sink's source and the destination don't have to be within the same Google Cloud organization.

 - Cloud Storage: Select or create the particular bucket to receive the exported logs.

-- Cloud Pub/Sub: Select or create the particular topic to receive the exported logs.
+- Pub/Sub: Select or create the particular topic to receive the exported logs.

 - BigQuery: Select or create the particular dataset to receive the exported logs.
 You also have the option to use partitioned tables.

-- Custom Destination: Add the Cloud Storage, Cloud Pub/Sub, or BigQuery GCP project as a string.
+- Custom Destination: Add the Cloud Storage, Pub/Sub, or BigQuery Google Cloud project as a string.
 For information on project name formatting, read Sink properties.

 Click Update Sink to create the sink.